 - Maximum flexibility for the core portion of the schedule is achieved when the number of subjects as well as the number of teaching sections equal the number of periods a professional may teach.

-- In many schools 60-75% of the school day might be devoted to the core portion of the schedule.
+- In many schools 60-75% of the school day is devoted to the core portion of the schedule.

 - Physical education, art, health, band, chorus, orchestra, general music, STEM and family/consumer science typically comprise the exploratory segment.
 If not in the core portion, world language is included in the exploratory section.

 - When FTEs are reduced in a school, every effort must be made to preserve the integrity of the exploratory program.

 - Based on expected enrollment in each grade, the number of sections and average size of each class can be anticipated.

 - A greater number of teaching sections may be needed due to a cap on class size.

 - The total FTE allocated to a school could result in an increase of core teachers with some reduction in exploratory positions.